Schmidt-A/pro-nurf-builds/README.md

 > sudo pip install django pymongo==2.8 mongoengine django-cache-utils RiotWatcher requests django-bootstrap3

 ## Front-End

+### TL;DR
 Pro Urf Builds uses the Django web framework and Bootstrap css/js framework.
 The website art was created with Paint.NET.

+A few utility scripts can be found in builds/lib/ data.py - translates back-end data into front-end friendly dictionaries ddragon.py - little API to get static images from Riot's Data Dragon service riotapi.py - tiny API to run pertinent Riot API requests

+### Future
+Due to timing, the front end CSS and templates are definitely not as clean as they could be.
+Refining those would make the app much more scaleable.

 ## Back-End